Pre-Selling Simplified: 6 Steps to a Successful Presale

 Otherwise, you’re just wasting your time and you’ll end up building a product no one actually needs or wants.

-Does the data point to the original problem you thought the market has?
-A different idea you had?
+- Does the data point to a different idea you had?
 Or a totally new direction?

 Look for patterns in the responses.

-You don’t want to risk potentially 100’s of hours based on people’s words and nothing else.
+You don’t want to risk potentially 100’s of hours of work based on only people’s words.

-“But Matt!
-If I’m creating the product, of course, I have skin in the game!”
+“But Matt, if I’m creating the product, of course I have skin in the game!”